A-Perrier/hiring/Backend/STEP_3.md

 ### Other comments

 It was the very first time for me to use Behat (and BDD), DDD, CQRS.
 I probably have done a lot of absurd mistakes in architecture from the point of view of long time users.
-I documented myself a lot of all this, trying to complete this test the hard way (it would have been much easier in my comfort zone, but no pain no gain... :)).
+I documented myself a lot on all this, trying to complete this test the hard way (it would have been much easier in my comfort zone, but no pain no gain... :)).
 I prefered using native PHP because I find it overkill to use a whole Symfony application for these simple features and found the exercice more challenging like this.
 I don't really know what you'll think about the results of this test, but it was a lot of fun and I had much interest of these new concepts and I will look further quickly, so, whatever you judge this test, thank you for giving me the opportunity to reach new skills. :)